-- 1. At the rectifier shelf, open the fuse panel door.
-Switch the battery breaker to OFF. - 2.
-Remove the battery compartment door.
-See Operating Cabinet Doors (on page 59) for instructions. - 3.
-If an optional seismic protection kit is present, remove the front bracket from around the batteries. - 4.
-Remove the old batteries: - a.
-Disconnect the #10 AWG battery power cables from the power supply leads. - b.
-Remove the red and black power cables from the battery string. - c.
-Remove the jumper straps from between the batteries. - d.
-Remove the batteries from the battery compartment. - 5.
-Install the new batteries into the battery compartment.
-See Installing Batteries (on page 93) for instructions. - 6.
-Replace the battery compartment door and switch the battery breaker to ON.
+- 1. At the DC distribution panel, switch the breaker(s) for the battery string(s) to replace to OFF. - 2.
+Remove the front and rear battery compartment doors.
+See Operating Cabinet Doors (on page 42) for instructions. - 3.
+In the battery compartment, remove the front seismic protection brackets from around the batteries, if present.

+- 4. Identify the #10 AWG battery power cables for the string(s) to replace.
+Disconnect the identified cables (Anderson connectors) from the power supply leads. - 5.
+Remove the red and black battery power cables from the terminals at each end of the string. - 6.
+Remove the jumper straps from between the terminals of batteries in the string. - 7.
+Remove the batteries from the battery compartment. - 8.
+Install the new batteries.
+See Installing Batteries (on page 73) for instructions. - 9.
+When finished, replace the front seismic protection brackets, if present. - 10.
+Replace the battery compartment doors and switch the battery breaker(s) to ON.